 For further information please refer to our leaflet “Handover Day Hints and Tips”.
 Your Sales Consultant will provide you with a copy on request.

 You will immediately begin to enjoy a home of high quality in perfect condition.

-You will receive a welcome email from your Sales Consultant attaching a link to the Homebuyers DVD.
-Please watch this DVD again and familiarise yourself on how to get the best out of your new home.
+You will receive a welcome email from your Sales Consultant attaching a link to the Homebuyer's DVD.
+Please watch this DVD again and familiarise yourself with how to get the best out of your new home.

-This drying out process will cause the timber and other building materials to shrink and you may experience small cracks (shrinkage) on walls, ceilings and timber finishes (stairs).
+This drying-out process will cause the timber and other building materials to shrink and you may experience small cracks (shrinkage) on walls, ceilings and timber finishes (stairs).
 These cracks have no structural significance and can be dealt with the next time you come to decorate your new home.
-Minor cracking is inevitable, so much so that we are not required to rectify them under the terms of the NHBC Buildmark Scheme.
-To keep these cracks to a minimum - keep your home at an even temperature (not too hot) and keep it well ventilated for the first few months.
+Minor cracking is inevitable, so much so that we are not required to rectify it under the terms of the NHBC Buildmark Scheme.
+To keep these cracks to a minimum, keep your home at an even temperature (not too hot) and keep it well ventilated for the first few months.

 You can help keep remedial items to a minimum by following the NHBC’s and Mactaggart & Mickel’s advice for “running in your new home”.

-You will be contacted several times by the Sales Consultant over the two-year Mactaggart & Mickel Warranty period.
+You will be contacted several times by your Sales Consultant over the two-year Mactaggart & Mickel Warranty period.
 You should, however, contact the Sales Consultant if you have any items that require urgent attention.
-Your Sales Consultant is your dedicated Customer Care agent and is responsible for your entire home purchasing and after sales experience.
+Your Sales Consultant is your dedicated Customer Care agent and is responsible for your entire home purchasing and After Sales experience.

-Should your Sales Consultant move to another development you will still be contacted for a period of two years, either by the same consultant or another member of our trained staff.
+Should your Sales Consultant move to another development you will still be contacted for a period of two years, either by the same consultant or another member of our trained Sales team.
 We will keep you informed if any change of contact details occurs.